 Skip advert

 • Priced from around £70,000

 The BMW 5 Series Touring has long been the premium estate car of choice, but there’s now an electric alternative that we think is just as good.
-The BMW i5 Touring is nearly indistinguishable from its petrol-powered twin outside and inside, but power is instead supplied by an 84kWh battery and either a 335bhp or a 595bhp electric motor.
-While the beefier of the two motors delivers some supercar-rivalling performance, the smaller motor will be more than enough for most drivers – it’s just as smooth to drive, but costs around £30,000 less.
+The BMW i5 Touring is nearly indistinguishable from its petrol-powered twin outside and inside, but power is instead supplied by an 84kWh battery and either a 335bhp single-motor or a 595bhp dual-motor electric setup.
+While the beefier of the two delivers some supercar-rivalling performance, the smaller motor will be more than enough for most drivers – it’s just as smooth to drive, but costs around £30,000 less.

+Skip advert